 As marinated in history as Rome and its food are, Italians are also innovative.
-In recent years, Pizza al taglio, by-the-slice, has become a classic street food served in many bakeries to be enjoyed as a quick lunch on-the-go (or mid-morning snack) or dinner.
+In recent years, Pizza al taglio, cut and served by the slice, has become a classic street food served in many bakeries to be enjoyed as a quick lunch on the go (or mid-morning snack) or dinner.
 Toppings are becoming more experimental on these pre-cut versions, often eaten at room temperature.

-There are two methods: teglia, baked in a squared baking sheet; or alla pala, long, hand-formed focaccia fired on the floor of the pizza oven—both pre-sliced.
-Some of Rome’s favorites are Forno Campo de’ Fiori, and Antico Forno Roscioli, and Bonci1 with his original Pizzarium.
+There are two methods: teglia, baked on a squared baking sheet, or alla pala, long, hand-formed focaccia fired on the floor of the pizza oven—both pre-sliced.
+Some of Rome’s favorites are Forno Campo De’ Fiori, Antico Forno Roscioli, and Bonci1 with his original Pizzarium.

 Since pizza was invented in Naples and its original form is abundant in Rome, I must also mention the thicker-rimmed Neapolitan-style pizza, like our pizza at Osteria Fratelli Mori.

 Many restaurants in Rome serve a fusion of this style.
 The AVPN (Associazione Verace Pizza Napoletana), however, protects true Neapolitan pizza throughout Italy and worldwide.
 This non-profit officially designates restaurants like Al Forno della Soffitta as serving authentic traditional Verace1 Pizza Napoletana.
 To preserve authenticity, their fundamental rules include:

 - 22-35 cm (9-13 in) round pizza with a soft 1-2 cm (½-¾ in) raised edge free from burns

 - A rising time of at least 8-24 hours, plus 4 hours of kneading